antonio-f/CountingInversions/README.md

-# HackerRank Counting Inversions problem - Python solution
+# HackerRank's "Counting Inversions" problem - Python solution

 This solution uses a binary indexed tree (also known as Ryabko/Fenwick tree).